DataForScience/GraphRAG/README.md

 **The checkpoint system:** each notebook ends by saving its outputs to `checkpoints/` and begins by loading what it needs from there.
 If a checkpoint is missing — you skipped a part, or a model failed to download — the notebook falls back to built-in data and keeps going, so every part runs end to end, alone or in sequence.
 Long stages (NER, coref, REBEL) checkpoint incrementally: interrupt the kernel any time and re-run to resume.

+## Contents

+- Intro & roadmap

+Why knowledge graphs (recommendations, fraud, drug discovery) and the agent-memory angle.
+Demo the finished chatbot, then walk the four-hour map so people know when the hands-on parts land.

+- RAG fundamentals

+The retrieval-augmented generation loop: chunk → embed → retrieve → generate.
+Why we ground LLMs at all (hallucination, stale knowledge, private data).
+Vector search and embeddings at a conceptual level, then the failure modes that motivate graphs: multi-hop questions, “global” questions spanning many documents, and queries that hinge on relationships rather than text similarity.
+A tiny vector-RAG snippet here makes a useful baseline to beat later.

+- Graph RAG architecture

+How graph RAG reframes retrieval: entities and typed relations as the retrieval substrate instead of opaque chunks.
+The architecture they’ll build — text → triples → graph → query → grounded generation — with a diagram.
+Contrast with vector RAG (and hybrid approaches), and note where the field sits (e.g., Microsoft’s GraphRAG, the broader “structured memory for agents” trend).
+Tie back to durable agent memory vs. ephemeral vector context.

+- Knowledge graph construction overview

+The construction problem end to end: from raw prose to (head, relation, tail) triples to nodes and edges.
+Why it’s four stages, what each one fixes, and where graphs typically break (spoiler: skipped coreference).
+Sets up the next three blocks.

+- spaCy

+Load a slice of wikitext-103-v1, sentence segmentation, and NER.
+Inspect entities on a sample paragraph so people see raw material before transformation.

+— fastcoref

+Resolve pronouns and references.
+The make-or-break step: show a before/after where unresolved coref produces orphaned or wrong nodes, and discuss why most quick pipelines skip it.

+— REBEL

+Extract (head, relation, tail) triples from the coref-resolved text.
+Eyeball the output, discuss noise, confidence thresholds, and a simple filtering pass.

+— NetworkX, build & explore

+Build a DiGraph (entities as nodes, relation stored as an edge attribute).
+Query it in plain Python — neighbors, paths, subgraph filtering — then run built-in algorithms (PageRank, connected components, community detection via greedy_modularity_communities or python-louvain) and visualize a subgraph with matplotlib or pyvis.

+- Graph-backed chatbot

+Wire it all together: natural-language question → the LLM identifies the relevant entity/relation → your Python code traverses NetworkX → the retrieved subgraph is fed back as grounding → answer.
+Run the full pipeline on a fresh paragraph so attendees see text become graph become answer in one pass.
+Contrast a grounded response with a hallucinated one.

+- Evaluation

+How to know it works.
+Split into retrieval quality (did we pull the right subgraph for the question?) and answer quality (faithfulness/groundedness, answer relevance).
+Build a small multi-hop question set the graph should answer but naive vector RAG struggles with, and compare the two.
+Mention tooling like RAGAS and LLM-as-judge, plus the honest limitations of each.

+- Production considerations

+What changes beyond a workshop slice: persisting the graph (GraphML/pickle vs. graduating to a server-backed store when it outgrows RAM), incremental updates as new documents arrive, entity resolution and deduplication at scale, extraction-quality drift from REBEL, latency and cost of the LLM-in-the-loop, and monitoring what the graph and chatbot actually return.

 ## Setup

 Install [uv](https://docs.astral.sh/uv/) if you don't have it yet: